Determining Fault of a Car Sharing Accident

 A skilled car accident attorney will investigate your case to determine liability and place a value on your claim.
 Additionally, your lawyer will navigate the complexities of your case and ensure you are holding the right party(s) accountable for damages.
 Insurance companies deny claims, downplay injuries, and try to get accident victims to sign waivers so they don’t have to pay large claims or settlements.
 Your attorney will handle communications and negotiations with insurance companies to ensure you have the best outcome for your individual circumstances.

 If you have sustained severe injuries in a car sharing accident caused by another party’s reckless choices, Florida law entitles you to seek damages in civil court to recover losses not covered by insurance.
-With offices across both Florida coasts, you can easily reach Dolman Law Group Accident Injury Lawyers, PA, and Sibley Dolman Accident Injury Lawyers, LLP, at 833-552-7274 (833-55-CRASH) or through our contact page, for a free case evaluation.
+With offices across both Florida coasts, you can easily reach Sibley Dolman Gipe Accident Injury Lawyers, PA, and Sibley Dolman Gipe Accident Injury Lawyers, PA, at 833-552-7274 (833-55-CRASH) or through our contact page, for a free case evaluation.

 800 North Belcher Road